gameoverhack/ofxOpenNI/README.markdown

 - Do the git magic above or somehow else get a copy of ofxOpenNI into your addons directory
 - Copy 'example' folder to yourofdir/apps/yourworkingdir
 - Copy the folder called 'lib' from 'ofxOpenNI/mac/copy_to_data_openni_path' to your 'bin/data/openni' directory of your example.
+- Rename or copy one of the src-SomeExample-Level (eg., src-UserAndCloud-Medium) to just 'src'
+- You might need to clean before building each time you change the src folder

 Windows & Linux:

 - Install openNI (http://www.openni.org/Downloads/OpenNIModules.aspx OR http://github.com/openni)
 - Install NITE (http://www.openni.org/Downloads/OpenNIModules.aspx)
 - Install SensorKinect drivers (make sure you use https://github.com/avin2/SensorKinect modified drivers, not the standard Prime Sense drivers if you're using a Kinect...might be able to use their openNI install too, but I haven't checked)
+- Rename or copy one of the src-SomeExample-Level (eg., src-UserAndCloud-Medium) to just 'src'
+- You might need to clean before building each time you change the src folder

 then on Windows:

 - Copy 'example' folder to yourofdir/apps/yourworkingdir
 - Copy the 'ofxOpenNI/win/copy_to_data_openni_path' to your bin/data/openni directory of your example or link as per above PORTABILITY notes.
+- Rename or copy one of the src-SomeExample-Level (eg., src-UserAndCloud-Medium) to just 'src'
+- You might need to clean before building each time you change the src folder

 or on Linux:
 - Just copy 'example' folder to yourofdir/apps/yourworkingdir
+- Rename or copy one of the src-SomeExample-Level (eg., src-UserAndCloud-Medium) to just 'src'
+- You might need to clean before building each time you change the src folder

 DRIVERS & SETTING UP YOUR OWN PROJECTS
 ======================================

+PLEASE NOTE I AM WORKING ON CHANGING HOW ALL THIS WORKS SO THAT YOU CAN JUST USE THE PROJECT GENERATOR - HOWEVER THAT WILL BREAK PORTABILITY - BUT I THINK IT'S WORTH IT!!

 * The easiest thing to do is to make a copy of the included examples and then gut the testApp.h and testApp.cpp for making a new project, but below are some pointers on making your own projects.
 Forgive me (and remind me) if I forget some steps.